Distribution of the Time at Which an Ideal Detector Clicks: Introduction

-In this paper, we argue in favor of a particular proposal of such a POVM $E_\kappa$, i.e., a practical rule for computing the distribution of $Z$ (and thus also a definition of an ``ideal detector'') that we call the \emph{absorbing boundary rule}.
-The equations of this rule were considered before by Werner \cite{Wer87} but did not receive much attention in the literature, e.g., \cite{GRT96,AOPRU98,ML00,MSE08,MRC09,VHD13,Dhar13}.
-It would be interesting to study a detailed model of a detector, but we do not do this here; rather, we explain why the absorbing boundary rule achieves exactly what one should look for in a candidate of a notion of ideal detector.
-The POVM $E_\kappa$ depends on, apart from the surface $\bou$ and the particle's mass $m$, a parameter $\kappa>0$ that we call the \emph{wave number of sensitivity} of the detector.
-Two basic properties of the absorbing boundary rule are that (i)~it describes a ``hard'' detector, i.e., one that is 100\% efficient so that a particle cannot pass it without triggering it, and (ii)~a wave packet moving towards the detecting surface will not be completely absorbed but partly reflected.
-We also explain below why one should expect property~(ii).
-In view of the quantum Zeno effect \cite{Zeno,Dhar13}, it may seem surprising that a rule can have property (i).
-Furthermore, we present a novel derivation of the absorbing boundary rule and propose a rule for the mathematical representation of an ideal ``soft'' detector, i.e., one that takes a while to notice the particle, in terms of an imaginary potential.
-It turns out that the absorbing boundary arises as a limiting case of vanishing softness.
-Finally, we contrast the absorbing boundary rule with the situation in the scattering regime, in which the detectors are infinitely far and infinitely soft.
-Elsewhere, we describe its natural extension to the case of moving detectors \cite{detect-several}, that of several particles \cite{detect-several}, that of particles with spin \cite{detect-several,detect-dirac}, and that of a discrete lattice \cite{DTT15}; we develop an analog for the Dirac equation in \cite{detect-dirac}.
-In \cite{DTT15} we also show that the absorbing boundary rule can be obtained in a limit similar but not identical to that considered in the quantum Zeno effect \cite{Zeno,Dhar13}, involving repeated quantum measurements of the projection to $\R$ at time intervals of length $\tau$, on a particle moving on a lattice of width $\varepsilon$, and letting $\tau\to 0$ and $\varepsilon\to 0$ (and possibly $m$ vary) while $\hbar\tau/4m\varepsilon^3 \to \kappa$.
-In \cite{uncertainty}, we derive an uncertainty relation between the detection time $T$ and the energy of the initial wave function $\psi_0$.
+Two basic properties of the ABR are that \begin{itemize} \item[(i)] it describes a ``hard'' detector, i.e., one that detects a particle \emph{immediately} when it arrives at the surface $\bou$, and \item[(ii)] a wave packet moving towards the detecting surface will not be completely absorbed but partly reflected. \end{itemize} We will explain why one should expect property~(ii), and why (i) and (ii) do not exclude each other.
+(In a sense, the boundary absorbs the particle but not completely the wave.)
+In view of the quantum Zeno effect \cite{Fri72,Zeno,Dhar13,Dhar14}, it may seem surprising that a rule can have property (i).
+Elsewhere, we will describe the natural extension of the ABR to the case of moving detectors, that of several particles, that of particles with spin, and that of the Dirac equation, as well as derive an uncertainty relation between the detection time $T$ and the energy of the initial wave function $\psi_0$.
+Dubey, Bernardin, and Dhar \cite{DBD20} have shown that the ABR can be obtained in a limit similar but not identical to that considered in the quantum Zeno effect, involving repeated quantum measurements of the projection to $\R$ at time intervals of length $\tau$, on a particle moving on a lattice of width $\varepsilon$; this limit involves first letting $\tau\to0$ while assuming the transition amplitudes in the Hamiltonian between the lattice sites of $\bou$ and their neighbors in the interior of $\R$ diverge like $\tau^{-1/2}$, and then letting $\varepsilon\to 0$ while rescaling time and $\psi$ appropriately.